 menstrual cycle and when a woman reaches menopause.

 When does breast development begin?

-Breasts begin to form while the unborn baby is still growing in the mother’s uterus.
+Breasts begin to form while the fetus is still growing in the uterus.
+This starts

-This starts with a thickening in the chest area called the mammary ridge or milk line.
+with a thickening in the chest area called the mammary ridge or milk line.

+By the

-By the time a baby girl is born, nipples and the beginnings of the milk-duct system
+time a baby girl is born, nipples and the beginnings of the milk-duct system have

-Breast changes continue to happen over a woman’s life.
+Breast changes continue to happen over a person’s life.
 The first thing to develop

 are lobes, or small subdivisions of breast tissue.
 Mammary glands develop next and